UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

     - Learn the definition and characteristics of an object, including its ability to save state and perform operations.
     - Comprehend the principles of object-oriented development, such as information hiding, encapsulation, and message passing.
     - Understand the definition and structure of a class as a collection of objects with common traits and behaviors.
-    - Recognize the importance of relationships between classes, including association, composition, and aggregation, in class diagrams.
+    - Recognize the importance of relationships between classes, including association, composition, in class diagrams.
     - Explore the concept of design patterns as blueprints for solving common software design problems.
     - Develop a practical understanding of the Factory Method design pattern